 Can you manage in a country that speaks a different language than you?
 Will the medical team speak your language?
 How will you communicate with your doctor and other staff members?

 What is the plan for post-operative care?
 Where will you stay?
 How long will you need to stay in the area?
 Will you have access to your doctor if complications arise while recovering?

 Help with decision making.

-The non-profit organization, Medical Tourism Association (MTA) has a wealth of information to help you decide.
+The nonprofit organization, Medical Tourism Association (MTA) has a wealth of information to help you decide.
 You can search lists of their certified members, including hospitals and “facilitator” agencies that help patients plan their trip and care.

 - Length of procedure